 where $\alpha = 0.8$, and $\beta = \eta = 0.1$.
 The value of $\alpha$ is large to prioritize classification performance.
-Furthermore, we include a threshold of $0.005 \msun$ for MedAE, below which we do not reward regression performance.
-This avoids rewarding improvement past an absolute error of $0.005 \msun$, since that is negligible at the sampled masses.
-The model with the lowest score is selected as the best performing model.
-Note that this metric is particularly suited for the application of this tool and other scientific goals might require a different metric to identify the best model.
+Furthermore, we impose a threshold of $0.005 \msun$ on the MedAE, below which we do not reward regression performance.
+This avoids rewarding improvement past an absolute error of $0.005 \msun$, which is not physically significant at the sampled mass ranges.
+The model with the lowest score is selected as the best-performing model.
+Note that this metric is particularly suited for the application of this tool, and other scientific goals might require a different metric to identify the best model.